 • 2000 – Valdosta Food Bank earns accreditation as a member of the America’s Second Harvest food bank network and becomes Second Harvest of South Georgia, operating in a 10 county area.

-• 2010 – Feeding America rewards SHSG’s success by expanding our service area to cover 30 counties with branch locations in Albany, Douglas, and Thomasville.
+• 2010 – Feeding America rewards SHSG’s success by expanding our service area to cover more counties with multiple branches.

 • 2014 – SHSG opens its new regional distribution center in Thomasville.

 • 2019 – SHSG establishes a new branch in Tifton.